hnaoufal/in-browser-timer/README.md

   - Green: 50–100%
   - Yellow: 20–50%
   - Red: 0–20% (and when over time)
-- After the countdown passes zero it goes negative and displays *please come to an end*.
+- After the countdown passes zero it goes negative and displays *Time's up!
+Let's wrap things up.*

 The extension does not require any special permissions and runs as a content script on all pages.